-10 gallon grow bags are large enough for deep-rooted crops but still easy to move and manage.
+10 gallon grow bags are one of the most popular container sizes for growing vegetables, herbs, and compact fruiting plants.
 In this guide, you’ll learn what you can grow in a 10 gallon grow bag.
 We also provide practical spacing and yield expectations.

 Compared to smaller containers, 10 gallon grow bags offer: